gems-uff/refactoring-merge/README.md

 #### Install mysql

-First of all, if you are using Mac OS or Linux you need to install libgit2.
-If you have Anaconda installed in your computer, you can simple do:

 1. Open the terminal and run the following command:

 ```
 sudo apt update
 ```

 2. Enter your password and wait for the update to finish.